Symbolic and Spiritual Meaning of December

 The roots of December’s significance lie in various ancient cultures and civilizations.
 In ancient Rome, it marked a time of celebrations known as Saturnalia, honoring Saturn, their god of agriculture and harvest.
 It was a time for feasting, gift-giving, and revelry.

 In Nordic traditions, December brought Yule or Winter Solstice celebrations.
 It symbolized rebirth and renewal as people rejoiced in anticipation of longer days ahead after enduring months of darkness.
+The Yule log was a big feature in this celebration, the fire symbolizing hope for better days to come.

 Additionally, many cultural festivals are celebrated during this festive season around the world such as Hanukkah (Jewish Festival of Lights), Christmas (Christian celebration), Kwanzaa (African-American holiday), Boxing Day (observed in some Commonwealth countries), among others.